 Parents will be notified of the decision for the request by mail, including a copy of the original application with a decision indicated near the bottom of the form.
 It can take up to 30 days to review a request.

-Requests will be approved if the requested school is not closed and the reason for the request is one of the four reasons transfer requests are considered.
+Requests will be considered if the requested school is not closed and the reason for the request is one of the reasons listed above.